Take your designs up a notch by learning how to access the alternate glyphs that come with fonts in Adobe Illustrator.

 In the dropdown menu, choose “entire font” to view all characters in the font.
 You can also filter by the type of glyph.
 The amount of extra or alternate glyphs that are available for a font depends on how many the designer decided to make.
 Creating all these extra options takes a TON of time so if you’re ever wondering why some fonts are more expensive than others, the amount of extras that come with a font has a lot to do with pricing.

-Another way to change the character is to choose “all alternates” from the dropdown and then click on the alternate character that you want.
+Another way to change the character is to choose “all alternates” from the dropdown and then choose the alternate character that you want.
 Make sure to check the other dropdown items such as “discretionary ligatures”, “initial forms”, “standard ligatures”, and “stylistic alternates” to see all the extra characters available.

 This is just a sample of what you can do with alternate glyphs in Happy Hour font.